Find out how a DUI affects your life insurance!

 Frankly, life insurers do NOT want to see a DUI / DWI on your record in the past 12 months.
 If they do, most will refuse to cover you.

-Well you may have just been lucky and insurers don’t factor in luck when they underwrite people.
-Drinking and diving is a deadly game.
+Well, you may have just been lucky and insurers don’t factor in luck when they underwrite people.
+Drinking and driving is a deadly game.

 Every 51 minutes in America, someone is killed in a drunk driving crash.
 That equates to 27 people every day.
 11 Facts About Driving Under the Influence